 The church’s leadership changed in 1982, Brother Charles Richardson of Lakeland, Florida, and Brother Bobby Gibson of Jacksonville, Florida, served in the capacity of Ministers at the Southeast Tenth Avenue Church of Christ for brief tenures.
 In the fall of 1982, church leaders selected a convert of Brother Author Goines, Brother Jimmy Ferguson, to become its next minister.

-Through Brother Jackson’s spiritual growth, he has been invited as a guest speaker at the national Spiritual Growth Workshop in Orlando, several singles and youth lectureships throughout Florida, neighboring gospel meetings, and twice at the annual “Sweetheart Banquet” and worship in Columbus, Georgia.
+Through Brother Jackson’s spiritual growth, he was invited as a guest speaker at the national Spiritual Growth Workshop in Orlando, Florida, several singles and youth lectureships throughout Florida, neighboring gospel meetings, and twice at the annual “Sweetheart Banquet” and worship in Columbus, Georgia.
+As Bro.
+Jackson’s ministry led him to Northside Church of Christ, in Jacksonville, Florida, God sent Southeast Tenth Avenue a powerful young man of God who loves the Gospel, Bro.
+Adrian B. Harper, Jr.